 With all the coverage of Apple’s third-generation tablet, everything else in the tech industry ground to a halt.
 Not just the tech industry.
-Heck, even CNN and the New York Times sent out alerts:
+Heck, even general interest media sent out alerts:

 That alert sums up Apple’s news, so let’s talk about SQL Server 2012.
 Large-scale enterprise databases – like SQL Server, DB2 or Oracle – are the least-talked about parts of IT infrastructure.
 They’re big, they’re fast, they’re essential to any data center or for any n-tiered application.